a-rosenberg/cookbook/recipes/mediterranean_couscous_salad.md

 ### ingredients
 - 1.5 cup whole wheat couscous
-- 1 cucumber; mushy core removed, small dice
+- 1 english cucumber; small dice
-- 0.5 lb (1 carton?) good cherry tomatoes; cut in half
+- 1 small carton good cherry tomatoes; cut in half
+- 1 red pepper; small dice (optional, as a replacement for tomatoes)
 - 1 can garbanzo beans; drained
 - 1/4 cup (or more) italian dressing
 - 1 avocado (optional as topping)